Presentations and Ongoing Technical Assistance

 In this presentation and training, participants will be exposed to the concept of drug user organizing.
 Drug users have been keeping each other alive for decades, usually in spite of government and healthcare that are not set up to serve them effectively.
 Drug users have solutions to the many crises that affect them and our society, but they have been systematically marginalized and removed from any processes through which they may participate in improving their health and wellness.
 Drug user organizing seeks to change that.
 Drug user organizing maximizes harm reduction interventions.

-Naloxone Training and Distribution (Opiate Poisoning Identification and Reversal)
+Naloxone Training and Distribution (Opiate Poisoning Recognition and Response)